 Human communication happens in an environment where we interact not only with close kin, but also with competitors and strangers.
 This is why lying and deception are a standard part of our behavioral repertoire, and children start practicing this art at a relatively early age.
 In an environment where deception is a constant risk, two factors facilitate cooperation: social norms and reputation.
 People care deeply about their social status, and reputation plays an enormous role in moderating our behavior.
 Such factors contribute to cheating being, on average, more costly than profitable.

 This creates a rather special kind of society, unique to humans.
 “On the one hand, even the most sincere people cannot be trusted to always be truthful.
-On the other hand, people who have no qualms lying still end up telling the truth rather than lying on most occasions, not out of honesty but because it is in their interest to do.”
+On the other hand, people who have no qualms lying still end up telling the truth rather than lying on most occasions, not out of honesty but because it is in their interest to do so.”

 The best strategy to adopt in such an ambiguous environment is not obvious.
 If we all systematically stopped listening to liars, this would potentially deprive us of valuable information, as these people may be reliable about some topics.
 Conversely, people who have been reliable in the past may still seek to deceive us.
 “To benefit as much as possible from communication while minimizing the risk of being deceived requires filtering information in sophisticated ways.”